martineau-sw/modern-c-challenges/ch6/8-distance-matrix.md

 This challenge is an extension from the previous one.
 To kick it off, I copied the source from the previous one since the functions will be useful here.
-The plan is to define a new matrix type based on `size_t` values and implement Dijkstra's algorithm since breadth-first search is quite similar.
+The plan is to define a new matrix type based on `size_t` values and implement Dijkstra's algorithm[^2] since breadth-first search is quite similar.

 In order to adapt the breadth-first search to Dijkstra's we need a way of assigning values to the verticies, to get a minimum value, and output the path.